olell/uURU/docs/phone-flavors.md

 At application startup all classes inheriting `PhoneFlavor` are searched and checked if enabled.
 For enabled phone flavors then an instance will be created and stored.
-The will be exactly one instance of every enabled phone flavor call at every time.
+There will be exactly one instance of every enabled phone flavor call at every time.

 Then a router is created which is given to the class to implement custom http routes.